*For Sale* Guitars Accessories Etcetera Links Books Forums Contact Home

 Bucky Pizzarelli - A Life in Music

-Terence M. Ripmaster
+by Terence M. Ripmaster

 For more than half a century, John "Bucky" Pizzarelli has been a part of the fraternity of musicians who have kept mainstream and traditional jazz alive.
 The lists of big bands and vocalists with whom Bucky has performed and recorded reads like a veritable Who's Who of Jazz.
 This 208 page book offers a brief history of the jazz guitar, a generous dose of biographical information about Bucky, plus short sketches of dozens of other jazz stars of his era.
 Bucky's life story is told here largely through the eyes of his many illustrious associates.